 The modernists demanded that the modern epoch have the same stylistic unity as the pre-industrial, feudal epochs – that is, historical epochs, where whatever aesthetic unity they possessed,(13) was a result of small exclusive groups of rich and powerful elites (courts, churches, aristocracy) in positions of supreme control in things aesthetic, with hardly any challenge from the rest of the society.
 When the new religious, political and economic liberties of the late 18th and 19th century unleashed brain power of common man, and led to what came to be called industrial revolution,(14) the ensuing growth in the standard of living made the stylistic diversity more and more manifest.(15) The early modernist architects and designers, fascinated by novel forms and shapes of the modern industrial means of production, came to see the utilitarian principles behind them as key precepts for building the new modern style.
-Modernists were as if spellbound by a pointing index finger, while paying no attention to what the index finger was pointing to.
+Metaphorically speaking, modernists were spellbound by a pointing index finger, while paying no attention to what the index finger was pointing to.
 What they failed to see were the pluralist ends the new machines and industrial constructions were devised to serve.
-Now, with the rising standard of living (that the index finger was really pointing to) many more people than before – both the expanding bourgeoisie and the growing working classes – started to have an aesthetic say in how things were to look.
+Now, with the rising standard of living (that the index finger really was pointing to) many more people than before – both the expanding bourgeoisie and the growing working classes – started to have an aesthetic say in how things were to look.
 While buyers and users themselves greatly enjoyed this new empowerment, gradually a growing number of architects, designers and art people came to consider the more and more visible stylistic diversity a Babel-like confusion.(16) In their nostalgic obsession with aesthetic unity of the preceding aristocratic epochs, the modernist proponents completely missed what was truly modern and really epoch-making in the new industrial development – namely the dawn of a radical diversity of lifestyles and of plurality of aesthetic styles, vogues and trends that was arriving with it.(17)

 After the Second World War the new one-idiom-only design pedagogy, modeled on the 1920s’ Bauhaus curriculum,(18) was, with some delays,(19) successfully implemented in practically all industrialized countries.
 The modernist design education monopoly was seen as the key step in the effort to eradicate the modern stylistic diversity and replace it with a modernist, aesthetically unified epoch.(20a) In this effort two different measures can be distinguished.